Riwaj22/SQL/README.md

 # SQL
-work with sql and perform data analysis practice with sql queries and perform analysis in data
+work with sql and perform data analysis practice with sql queries and functions